-I'm currently working on the Westside theatres -- the 100+ theatres that were once downtown will be up next.
+I'm currently working on the downtown theatres -- with a few side trips to do new versions of pages for some of the more important buildings in outlying areas.
 The Los Angeles Theatres Facebook page will let you know what new items have been added either here or to the doomed web pages.
-My Theatres In Movies site might also warrant a look -- it's an ongoing project tracking which Los Angeles area theatres have showed up in films.
+My Historic L.A.
+Theatres In Movies site might also warrant a look -- it's an ongoing project tracking which Los Angeles area theatres have showed up in films.

 If you can't find what you're looking for, leave me a comment on this post or do an e-mail to firstname.lastname@example.org.
 See you at the movies! -- Bill Counter

 This site on a Mobile Device: If you find what you're looking for here on this post, terrific.
 But also note that you can go to the bottom of any page or post and click on "View Web Version" to get the navigation links at the top of the page and the long list down the right side.

 The survey page gives a rundown on the 20 major surviving theatre buildings in the Downtown Theatre District.
 There are links to pages about each of them for more detail.
 You might also want to consult alphabetical rundowns on pages for Hill St. and farther west, the Broadway Theatres, Spring St. Theatres and Main St. and farther east.
 Those pages give you more detail, including discussions about all the theatres that have vanished.